OpenBB-finance/OpenBB/website/content/platform/development/contributing/how-to/add_endpoint_to_existing_provider.md

 The normal parameter for most asset classes, "symbol", fits our requirement; but, it is not the correct description.
 Instead, we want to name it, "base".
 We need data providers to have an option to "allow" querying multiple base symbols.

-We want to view the universe relative to a base currency, but we also want the option for comparitive analysis between multiple bases.
+We want to view the universe relative to a base currency, but we also want the option for comparative analysis between multiple bases.

 In the data model, we'll need to split the typical "symbol" field into two: "base" and "currency".